-Our business could be adversely affected by natural disasters, such as earthquakes, floods, landslides, tsunamis, outbreaks of health epidemics such as an outbreak of COVID-19, avian influenza, severe acute respiratory syndrome, Zika virus, or Ebola virus, as well as terrorist attacks, other acts of violence or war or social instability.
-If any of these occurs, we may be required to temporarily or permanently close and our business operations may be suspended or terminated.
-For example, since early 2020, COVID-19 has impacted market and economic conditions globally, resulting in the implementation of significant governmental measures to control the spread of COVID-19 as well as changes in our user behavior and the businesses of our monetization partners.
-While currently many countries are in the process of returning to normal and preparing to live with COVID-19 as a lesser threat to public health, the full impact of COVID-19 on our business, financial condition, and the results of operations will depend on numerous evolving factors that we may not be able to accurately predict and that will vary by market, including the duration and scope of the pandemic, including any resurgences, the impact of the pandemic on economic activity, and actions taken by governments, businesses, and individuals in response.
-See "Item 5.
-Operating and Financial Review and Prospectus - A. Operating Results - Impact of COVID-19 Pandemic."
+Our business could be adversely affected by natural disasters, such as earthquakes, floods, landslides, tsunamis, volcanic eruptions, outbreaks of health epidemics, as well as terrorist attacks, other acts of violence or war or social instability.
+If any of these occurs, we may be required to temporarily or permanently close our facilities, and our business operations may be suspended or terminated.
+For example, in early 2020, COVID-19 impacted market and economic conditions globally, resulting in the implementation of significant governmental measures to control the spread of COVID-19 as well as changes in our user behavior and the businesses of our monetization partners.
 Thus, our future operating and financial results may fluctuate substantially or fall below the expectations of securities analysts and investors.
 In such events, the trading price of our ADSs may fluctuate significantly.
 If any such situation persists, the global economy may be severely harmed and disrupted, which could adversely affect our results of operation.